Board of Directors

 On the course, Rob is a good player who is a two-time champion of the World Father-Son Championship.
 He also served as team captain for the Texas team that won the 2005 USGA State Team Championship and the USA team that won the 2015 Spirit International Team and Men’s Championships.
 He has also served on the board of Brook Hollow Golf Club and as club President in 2014.

 While at Guilford, Andrew was a three-time NCAA Division III All-American and was a member of the team that won the 2002 NCAA Division III National Championship.
-He is a three-time champion of the Carnegie Shield held at Royal Dornoch in Scotland and represented California in the 2012 USGA State Team Championship, where he finished t-4th individually.
+He won the 2018 Travis Invitational at Garden City GC and is a three-time champion of the Carnegie Shield held at Royal Dornoch in Scotland.
+He represented California in the 2012 USGA State Team Championship, where he finished t-4th individually.

 Vinny has won numerous championships, most notably the 1972 US Amateur Championship, the 1975 British Amateur Championship, and the 2009 US Senior Amateur Championship.
 He is the only player to have won the US Amateur, British Amateur, and US Senior Amateur.
 In international competition, Vinny represented the United States as a player in the Walker Cup four times (1969, 1971, 1973, and 1975), in the Eisenhower Trophy (World Amateur Team Championship) three times (1968, 1970, and 1972), and in the Concession Cup two times (2014, 2016).
 He has served as captain for the United States teams in the 1993 Walker Cup, 1992 Eisenhower Trophy, and as a playing captain in the 2014 and 2016 Concession Cups.